The Kia Telluride’s reputation precedes it, a three-row crossover utility vehicle that is among the best available.

 Utility vehicles typically fall into two categories.
 The traditional sport utility vehicle such as the Toyota 4Runner is underpinned by a truck platform, in this example the Toyota Tacoma.
 These types of models are best suited for off-roading when properly equipped, but they’re also much less comfortable around town.

 In the past two decades, we’ve seen the rise of crossover utility vehicles, models based on car platforms.
 Most don’t tackle tough terrain, but they do quite well around town thanks to their car-like steering and comfortable ride.
-The Toyota Highlander, Chevrolet Traverse, and Volkswagen Atlas are examples of modern crossovers.
+The Toyota Highlander and Grand Highlander, Chevrolet Traverse, and Volkswagen Atlas are examples of modern crossovers.

 The Kia Telluride attempts to find a middle ground between the two.
 Although very much a crossover, the Telluride has the look of a traditional SUV, due to its squared edges, high pillars, and beefy wheels.
 Its truck-like appearance is edgy and sporty, marked by a tiger-nose grille flanked by LED lighting elements.